-“I love our planet Earth,” she says, “and I believe that there is so much ‘stuff’ already in existence that there really is no need to be buying more stuff, when you can recycle/upcycle the old.”
+She continues, “I love our planet Earth, and I believe that there is so much ‘stuff’ already in existence that there really is no need to be buying more stuff, when you can recycle/upcycle the old.”

 If you agree, browse Neilson’s pull-tab earrings and other designs at Tinkan Designs on Etsy.

 When he’s not selling skateboards at his family’s store in Ohio, Jake Benz is in the workshop repurposing old, well-worn and broken boards that patrons drop off.

 Transforming unsightly beat-up boards into fresh, smooth and vibrant rings is extremely rewarding, Benz says.
 The patterns and hues vary, depending on the veneers of the skateboard being recycled.